gomescx/LSB-Music-App-POC/docs/current_work.md

-create a CRUD UI script for the collections table. split this away from the app/ui.py ensure that UI collection_code = 'LSB' is read-only and can never be deleted.
+create a UI to CRUD musics